 When you start growing your own weed, one of the first things you learn is the importance of the environment in your grow room.
 In order to grow a quality crop, you must have control over the temperature and humidity levels that your plants are exposed to throughout their life cycle.
 This means you need to have the right lighting, fans for ventilation and watering systems, and they all need to be in sync with each other 24 hours a day.
 Sound complicated?
 Don’t worry – with the right equipment, it is actually very simple and easy to maintain the perfect environment for your grow op.

 Grow tents and grow cabinets make it easy to create an artificial environment for your plants, because they isolate your garden entirely from the outside world – no light gets in or out, and you can add insulation for temperature control.
+Grow cabinets are especially nice for seedlings or clones, because smaller plants do not take up much vertical space.
 Larger grow ops that take up entire rooms can achieve the same outcome by making sure that doors and windows are sealed and covered.
 Still, based on the outside environment and the different choices you make when setting up your greenhouse equipment, you may have to deal with problems related to too high or too low temperature or humidity.
 We’ll go over all of the details below, and then recommend some of our favorite equipment to make environmental controls easy as pie.